sillsdev/ptx2pdf/docs/documentation/ornaments.md

 patterns (and are often set with a scaling of 1.5-2.5), extend into the edges.

 ##### Worked example
-E.g. If there are 4 ornaments in use (1,2,3,4), having natural lengths of 10pt, 13pt, 11pt and 15pt respectively, and the pattern elements are (shown here on separate lines and indented for clarity):
+Let us suppose that an ornamental rule border should be made of 4 ornaments, (1,2,3,4), having natural lengths of 10pt, 13pt, 11pt and 15pt respectively.
+Further, it has been decided that the rule should be symmetrical, and elements 1 and 3 should occur an equal number of times.
+The user writes the pattern below (shown here on separate lines and indented, purely for clarity, in reality it should be a simple comma-separated list):
 ```
 1||*A
  2||+B